katelaan/sloth/README.md

 ## Sloth API

-sloth also comes with a python API that extends Z3's Python API with SL* features.
+sloth also comes with a Python API that extends Z3's Python API with SL* features.
 For example:

 ```python
 >>> from z3 import And, Not, Ints